• Skip to content

 The chemical composition and structure of the activated charcoal attracts and absorbs the unhealthy organic compounds, while allowing the healthy minerals to pass and remain in the water.

-Unfortunately, this process doesn’t remove all the pathogens and micro-organisms, and it’s for this reason that charcoal filters are used in conjunction with other water filtration methods.
+Unfortunately, this process doesn’t remove all the pathogens and micro-organisms, and it’s for this reason that a charcoal filter is used in conjunction with other water filtration methods.

 It Makes Water Healthy